theKastle/ci/README.md

 The main purpose - demoing how to integrate these testing tools with Travis CI - is rather simple.
 The following will explain briefly about CI, what we do in the project and then how to use Travis CI.

-## Continuous Integration and Travis CI in brief
+## Continuous Integration and Travis CI
 **Continuous Integration** is the practice of automatically building and testing code changes of each commit, providing immediate feedback on the testing outcome.
 This way, every time a commit cause problems we'll get notified and be able to react quickly to deal those problems.

 **Travis CI** docs gives us an excellent introduction to why we want to adopt the Continuous Integration practice.